• Skip to primary navigation

 Materials needed to make the dress:

-• Pattern (add the pattern to your cart and check out, it’s free and a download link will be emailed to you.)
+• Pattern (add the pattern to your cart and check out.
+It’s free and an access link will be emailed to you.)

 • Iron on interfacing (optional – you may want to use interfacing if using thin fabric.
 I did not need it for either dress.)